French Alps and Lyon

 Europe has many iconic long-distance hikes, and one of the most popular is the Tour du Mont Blanc.
 While the Mont Blanc massif offers some of Europe's most demanding mountaineering, this accommodating trail is flexible — enjoyed by hikers with a wide range of abilities.
 It's like a huge park — part in France, part in Italy, part in Switzerland — and it's busy June through September.

 Cassandra: Tour du Mont Blanc circumnavigates Europe's highest peak.
 So, you go around it in about 10 days, each day about 10 miles for a total of 100.
 Each day you see a different valley, a different glacier, a different view of the great mountain.

 The Tour du Mont Blanc is partly in wooded farmland and partly above the tree line in the company of glaciers.
 The appealing thing about it for American hikers is the delightful mix of nature, history, and culture.
 The people you meet on the trails come from many lands and your days are filled with cheery greetings.
 We're in France for this section, so it's "bonjour!"

 Hikers here have plenty of options.
 You can hike as little or as much of the route as you like.
 But you must reserve your beds well in advance.
 One thing I really appreciate: You can hire a transfer service to take your luggage to the next hut.
-That frees me to hike with just the essentials in a small day bag.
+That frees me up to hike with just the essentials in a small day bag.

 And with Cassandra's help, I've chosen a route I'm comfortable with.